-Pamir Highway generally does not include prominent sightseeing highlights, one of such few sights is Yamchun fortress ruins.
+Pamir Highway generally does not include prominent architectural sightseeing highlights, but one of such few sights is Yamchun fortress ruins.
 It dates to the 3rd century and reminds of an importance of the route for centuries.
 In Wakhan valley you will drive through incredible roads and go through the spectacular scenery of Pamir Mountains.

 Murghab is the second largest city in Pamirs and largely inhabited by Kyrgyz minority.
 Its population is around 4000 people and located at an altitude of 3600 meters.

 Karakul lake is located in Tajik National Park and has a width of 52 meters.
 A little town nearby is also called Karakul and offers homestays where you can sleep and eat by local families.
 Karakul lake also hosts Roof of the World sailing regatta which is one of the highest altitude sailing competitions, since the lake is located at 3960 meters above sea level.